microsoft/monaco-editor/docs/integrate-amd.md

 Here is the most basic HTML page that embeds the editor using AMD.

-More self-contained samples are available at [monaco-editor-samples](https://github.com/Microsoft/monaco-editor-samples).
+More self-contained samples are available in the [samples folder](../samples/).

 ```html
 <!DOCTYPE html>